Associate ProfessorDepartment of Information Security and Communication Technology Faculty of Information Technology and

 Background and activities

-Dr. Andrii Shalaginov is working as an Associate Professor at the Department of Information Security and Communication Technology (IIK), he is a member of the NTNU Digital Forensics group and the NTNU Malware Lab.
+Dr. Andrii Shalaginov is working as an Associate Professor (part-time) at the Department of Information Security and Communication Technology (IIK), he is a member of the NTNU Digital Forensics group and the NTNU Malware Lab.
 Andrii's expertise lies in the development of new methods to protect against cybersecurity threats using advanced data analytics.
 The main aspect is the intelligent processing of data pieces that further can be used for building AI models to defend infrastructure as well as preserving digital pieces of evidence.

 Current Research Interensts